RikDrabs/displayPM_32x4/README.md

 If you modify the main program, please send me a copy of your finished work at rik.drabs@gmail.com, so that interesting things can get published through this channel.

-In no way modify the main branch yourself.
+In no way modify this main branch yourself.